Judgement Beyond The Next Step

 It’s easy to follow the arrow right in front of you.

-Harder to notice what’s forming further ahead — and how that should change what the next move really is.
+Harder to notice what’s forming further ahead, what it implies, and what that should change.

 Near-term direction often feels obvious.
 Signals are clear.
 Momentum builds.
 But what matters most is rarely just the next step.
 It’s how multiple paths begin to converge, and what that convergence is quietly pointing toward.